Research Use Only – Not For Use In Diagnostic Procedures.

 About 1 in every 7 men will be diagnosed with prostate cancer during his lifetime.
 Prostate cancer is more common in older men than younger men.
 The median age at diagnosis being 66.
 Men with a family history of prostate cancer are more likely to be diagnosed with the disease.

 ANGLE is currently working with researchers to prove that characterization of rare cells can be more predictive than Gleeson score.
-For more information on this research or to participate in prostate cancer translational research at ANGLE, please click here.

 ANGLE’s work with Barts Cancer Institute

 Using the Parsortix system, Barts Cancer Institute (BCI) researchers were able to successfully harvest CTCs from 100% of the patients in a 52 patient pilot study.
 The Parsortix system harvested a range of different circulating cells comprising not only CK+ cells (epithelial cells), which can be captured using traditional antibody-based capture systems, but also CKVimentin+ cells (mesenchymal cells).

 Barts patient data suggests that the Parsortix system may be used both to detect prostate cancer and to assess its aggressiveness, all through a simple blood test.
 This is crucial because it means that men with low level disease could avoid unnecessary and potentially harmful solid biopsy and surgical